Thionyl chloride: With water and alcohols

 By a similar process it also reacts with alcohols to form alkyl chlorides.
 If the alcohol is chiral the reaction generally proceeds via an SNi mechanism with retention of stereochemistry; however, depending on the exact conditions employed, stereo-inversion can also be achieved.
 Historically the use of SOCl2 with pyridine was called the Darzens halogenation, but this name is rarely used by modern chemists.

 Reactions with an excess of alcohol produce sulfite esters, which can be powerful methylation, alkylation and hydroxyalkylation reagents.

-SOCl2 + 2 R-OH -> (R-O)2SO + 2 HCl

 For example, the addition of SOCl2 to amino acids in methanol selectively yields the corresponding methyl esters.

 With carboxylic acids

 Classically, it converts carboxylic acids to acyl chlorides: